Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10.This script sets the modeexactly as the file hello 11.This script executes permissions to all subdirectories 12.This script creates a directory with 751 permissions working 13.This script changes the group owner to school
+10.This script sets the modeexactly as the file hello 11.This script executes permissions to all subdirectories 12.This script creates a directory with 751 permissions working 13.This script changes the group owner to school 14.This script changes the owner to vincent and the group owner to staff